Countdown (Canadian TV program)

 The Much Countdown (also known as the Much Top 30 Countdown, and formerly known as The MuchMusic Top 20 Countdown) is an hour-long musical television program, usually hosted by a VJ, that aired on Canadian music television station MuchMusic from 1996 to 2017.
 Countdown was one of the longest-running programs that has aired on MuchMusic since the channel's debut.
 Originally sponsored by Coca-Cola, it was known for the first several years as the Coca-Cola Countdown.

 Format

-The program aired a playlist of the most well-known songs in the mainstream.
-The order that the videos were played went from No. 30 to No. 1, although only about 10-12 of those videos were actually played.
-Most of the videos that went unplayed were older videos that were fading off the charts, or less popular videos.
-A video that was moving down the chart or was in the same spot as that previous week would in general not get played.
-Every video debuting on the chart was played.
-A music video that reached the No. 1 spot usually stayed there for 1–2 weeks.
+The program aired a playlist of the most well-known songs in the mainstream in Canada.
+The order that the videos were played went from No. 30 to No. 1, although only about a dozen or so of those videos were actually played.
+The countdown usually followed certain rules regarding what videos it played and its structure: